 - 1. Hybrid students must attend face-to-face on campus and via distance education as prescribed by the institutional personnel's instructional calendar and course outlines, as reviewed during the admissions interview process. - 2.
 All technical requirements outlined in the program must be met by the student to be eligible for enrollment. - 3.
 Hybrid students are required to maintain Satisfactory Academic Progress as determined by the institution in accordance with its policies.
-Additionally, hybrid students will adhere to the following process, each grading period. - a.
-Failure to obtain a passing grade after the first assessment: student will be required to Zoom into the classroom for the entire duration of the instructional term. - b.
-Failure to obtain a passing grade after the second assessment: student will be required to report to on-campus instructional days, full-time.
+If you are unable to make Satisfactory Academic Progress, it is strongly recommended that you take the following actions: - a.
+Failure to obtain a passing grade after the first assessment: it is recommended student attend class lectures via ZOOM as scheduled for traditional students until you are able to successfully complete your next assessment. - b.
+Failure to obtain a passing grade after the second assessment: it is recommended student come to campus for the duration of the grading period to complete all courses.